eclipsesource/tabris-js/doc/migration-guide.md

 The shorthand properties to `layoutData` now also return the normalized types used in the `LayoutData` class, i.e. an instance of `Constraint` (for `left`, `right`, `top` and `bottom`) or `SiblingReference` (for `baseline`), a number (for `width`, `height`, `centerX` and `centerY`), or `"auto"` (the default for all of these).

+In 2.x, negative edge offsets were previously supported on some platforms.
+To prevent inconsistent layouts among platforms, they are not supported anymore.

 ### padding

 Tge `padding` property on `Composite` is now read-only, it can only be set via constructor.
 Also, it can now be `null` in case the `layout` property is null.
 That is the case on `NavigationView` and `TabFolder` by default.